 Find the approximate size and depth of the hole you will be drilling.
 Then select the bit that works best for your purpose.
 The types of drill bits are:-

-a) Screwdriver bit does not drill any holes.
+a) The screwdriver bit does not drill any hole.
+They require sharpening

 b) Twist drill bits are used to drill small holes.